ExGS: Extreme 3D Gaussian Compression with Diffusion Priors: Introduction

-Inspired by recent data-driven methods~\citep{chen2025adversarial,chen2025interactive}, we propose \textbf{ExGS}, a novel feed-forward compression framework for 3DGS that leverages generative priors to overcome these limitations through two complementary modules: \textbf{Universal Gaussian Compression (UGC)} and \textbf{GaussPainter}.
-The first module performs extreme Gaussian compression without re-optimization, retaining only the most essential information and maximally leveraging the prior knowledge of generative models.
-The second module, GaussPainter, exploits the strong priors of diffusion models and a mask-guided refinement strategy to restore high-quality renderings, even from heavily pruned and incomplete Gaussian scenes.
+Motivated by this challenge, we propose ZipGS, an extreme 3DGS compression framework tailored for large-scale 3D asset delivery.
+ZipGS leverages generative priors to push compression to very high ratios while maintaining strong visual fidelity at render time, enabling practical storage and transmission of 3DGS assets over the Internet.
+Concretely, ZipGS consists of two complementary modules: Universal Gaussian Compression (UGC) and GaussPainter.
+UGC performs extreme compression without per-scene re-optimization, retaining only essential information and maximizing the benefit of generative priors.
+GaussPainter then exploits the strong priors of diffusion models with a mask-guided refinement strategy to restore high-quality renderings from heavily pruned and incomplete Gaussian scenes.

-By combining \textbf{UGC} and \textbf{GaussPainter}, our framework achieves orders of magnitude compression, often exceeding \textbf{$100\times$}, while still enabling real-time rendering and high-quality restoration.
-As illustrated in Fig.~\ref{fig:teaser}, prior approaches tend to degrade noticeably once the compression ratio becomes aggressive, showing blurred textures and structural distortions.
-In contrast, our method maintains geometric fidelity and perceptual realism even under much stronger compression, demonstrating its robustness and clear advantage over existing baselines. \textbf{Our contributions are threefold:}
+By combining UGC and GaussPainter, our framework achieves orders of magnitude compression, often exceeding $100\times$, while still enabling real-time rendering and high-quality restoration.
+In contrast, our method maintains geometric fidelity and perceptual realism even under much stronger compression, demonstrating its robustness and clear advantage over existing baselines.
+Our contributions are threefold:

 (1) We demonstrate, for the first time, that a data-driven paradigm can drive generative 3DGS compression, moving beyond heuristic pruning or optimization-based tuning by leveraging powerful generative priors for faithful restoration under extreme compression.